-Just sit right back and you'll see a tale of a fateful trip, with seven familiar passengers, but with a few new twists!
-The castaways are stranded on a deserted island after their 3-hour cruise aboard the S.S Anchovy ends with all of them being shipwrecked.
-There are no cars, no lights, no iPads, no Facebook.
-It's primitive as can be.
+Just sit right back and you’ll see a tale of a fateful trip, with seven familiar passengers, but with a few new twists!
+Join Captain Clipper; his first mate Gulligan; the billionaire Houston Powell and his wife; the movie star Scarlett Rooney; the dean; and the sweet farm girl Kari Ann Winters in this parody full of laughs and adventure.
+The castaways have become stranded on a deserted island with no cars, no lights, not even Facebook!
 What may be worse than the lack of comforts is the sad fact that the marooned passengers are unable to celebrate Christmas properly.
 How can you decorate a palm tree?
 Can you achieve a white Christmas with sand instead of snow?
 Are coconuts useful for making eggnog?
 These questions leave the castaways wondering… what makes Christmas “Christmas”?
-The possibility of escape comes with the arrival of a new castaway who might hold the key to their rescue.
-However, strange messages are left in the sand, leaving the castaways anxious and wondering about who wrote them.
-Join Clipper (the captain of the S.S.
-Anchovy), his first mate Gulligan, the billionaires Houston Powell and his wife, the movie star Scarlett Rooney, the dean, and the sweet farm girl Kari Ann Winters, as they search for a way off the island while also learning the true meaning of Christmas.
-This parody is full of laughs, adventure, and the retelling of Christ's birth, told by the most unlikely of sources.
+The arrival of a new castaway might hold the key to their rescue, however, strange messages are left in the sand, leaving the castaways anxious and wondering about who wrote them.
+As they search for a way off the island, they find a truer path, and the retelling of Christ’s birth is told by the most unlikely of sources.
+About 80 minutes.

 Playwright Andrew Frodahl Talks About His Play